stwalez/devops-pbl/project_7_files/project_7.md

 setsebool -P httpd_use_nfs 1
 ```

-Configure SELinux to permit the httpd service to connect to /usr/sbin/php-fpm from name_connect
+Configure SELinux to permit the httpd service to utilize /usr/sbin/php-fpm service to connect to the db

 ```
 setsebool -P httpd_can_network_connect_db 1